-- 1. Luke 10:25 This question, which the lawyer designed to test the Lord, was not about the righteousness required for salvation but the righteousness necessary to gain an inheritance. - 2.
-Luke 10:26 The Lord's question referred to the authority of the Hebrew Scriptures; therefore, a man skilled in the Mosaic Law should have been able to answer it. - 3.
-Luke 10:27 Confidently, the lawyer quoted Deuteronomy 6:4 and Leviticus 19:18. - 4.
-Luke 10:28 Since the Lord said loving in this way was necessary for life, He was requiring perfect obedience which would be the requirement for justification by works which the man was seeking.
+- 1. Luke 10:25 This question, which the lawyer designed to the Lord, was not about the righteousness required for salvation but the righteousness necessary to gain an inheritance. - 2.
+Luke 10:26 The Lord's question referred to the authority of the Hebrew Scriptures; therefore, a man skilled in the Mosaic should have been able to answer it. - 3.
+Luke 10:27 Confidently, the quoted Deuteronomy 6:4 and Leviticus 19:18. - 4.
+Luke 10:28 Since the Lord said loving in this way was necessary for , He was requiring perfect obedience which would be the requirement for justification by works which the man was seeking.
 No one can do this.
 Romans 2:6-11; Galatians 2:16

-- 5. Luke 10:29 The lawyer asked a second question, probably to justify his neglect of or refusal to practice the love he preached. - 6.
-Luke 10:30a Jesus told this parable to illustrate the correct way to love your neighbor as yourself. - 7.
-Luke 10:30b The road from Jerusalem to Jericho was winding and filled with rock crevices that <a href="https://hicho.com/ - 8.
-Luke 10:31-32a In the parable the priest and Levite may have been returning from their Temple duties.
+- 5. Luke 10:29 The lawyer asked a second question, probably to justify his neglect of or refusal to practice the he preached. - 6.
+Luke 10:30a Jesus told parable to illustrate the correct way to love your neighbor as yourself. - Luke 10:30b The road from Jerusalem to Jericho was winding and filled with rock crevices that robbers, ready to attack travelers. - 8.
+Luke 10:31-32a In the parable the priest and Levite may have been returning from their duties.
 Sadly they ignored the dying man on the road. - 9.
-Luke 10:32b These two men of the temple did not love God because they did not love their neighbor.
+Luke 10:32b These two men of the temple did not love because they did not love their neighbor.
 James 1:23-25, 2:8 - 10.
-Luke 10:33 Jews despised the Samaritans, but this Samaritan showed compassion for his enemy, the dying Jew. - 11.
-Luke 10:34 The Samaritan took care of the man's injuries and saw to his comfort. - 12.
-Luke 10:35 The Samaritan made sure the man would receive good care, paying the expenses from his own resources. - 13.
-Luke 10:36-37a The Samaritan was the obvious answer to the Lord's question. - 14.
-Luke 10:37b Jesus emphatically commanded the man to go and do the same (demonstrate mature faith, put his knowledge of God's Word into practice in his life- phase 2 sanctification).
+Luke 10:33 Jews despised the Samaritans, but this Samaritan showed compassion for his enemy, the dying . - 11.
+Luke 10:34 The Samaritan took of the man's injuries and saw to his comfort. - 12.
+Luke 10:35 The Samaritan made sure the man would receive good care, paying the expenses from his resources. - 13.
+Luke 10:36-37a The Samaritan was the answer to the Lord's question. - 14.
+Luke 10:37b Jesus emphatically commanded the man to go and do the same (demonstrate faith, put his knowledge of God's Word into practice in his life- phase 2 sanctification).